abhidtu/emqttd_publish_client_activity/README.md

 5> "SYSTEM/message" when a client publishes a message to a channel,

-6> "SYSTEM/msgack" when a client acknowledges a messages
+6> "SYSTEM/msgack" when a client acknowledges a messages (Very useful)

 with a configurable QoS value

 The data published on above events can be used to track message and client's activity in realtime.

-Details about each channel:
+## Details about message published on each channel:

-A> "SYSTEM/msgack"
+## A> "SYSTEM/msgack"

 A new message is published to "SYSTEM/msgack" whenever a client acknowledges a new message the published payload is a following json string :